-In the latest instalment of our supply chain industry executive interview series we spoke to Richard Aldridge, National Accounts Manager at Unicarriers UK, about the company, the joint impacts of COVID-19 and Brexit, market opportuities and the potential for automation…
+In the latest instalment of our supply chain industry executive interview series we spoke to Richard Aldridge, National Accounts Manager at UniCarriers UK, about the company, the joint impacts of COVID-19 and Brexit, market opportunities and the potential for automation…

 Tell us about your company, products and services.

 UniCarriers have been a global supplier of forklift trucks for over 50 years.
 We are totally committed to developing the most cost-effective materials handling and storage solutions for our customers.
 Our ultimate goal is to match operational requirements with materials handling solutions.
 We have an extensive product portfolio that enables us to fully consider the options without having to streamline our proposals due to a limited product range.

 What have been the biggest challenges the Supply Chain industry has faced over the past 12 months?

 Both Covid-19 and Brexit have challenged the industry and continues to do so.
 These unpredictable times have allowed businesses to demonstrate outstanding resourcefulness and flexibility whilst adapting and altering the way they work; in order to come through the other side.
 The challenges have highlighted and promoted the importance of the Supply Chain Industry.

 The opportunities have arisen from the necessity for businesses to adapt and we have found the Food Industry, as a whole, has been extremely busy.
 This has resulted in the increase demand for Short Term Hire solutions and projects that provide increased storage on existing building footprints.

 What is the biggest priority for the Supply Chain industry in 2020?